My Deliverer – What do the symbols in the Rich Mullins song mean?

 God in His omniscience has embedded within the fabric of creation a voice that cries out with a singular message that all humans are able to hear.
 To some, it is a faint voice, but even though faint, it rides the wind like a whisper and echos through the halls of time.

 For the believer, indwelt by the Holy Spirit, the voice is louder, clearer, and more personal, but because the voice resonates with the spirit of the believer, the believer’s heart burst forth with the response, “My Deliverer is coming!”.

-The people of God have always heard the voice.
+The people of God have always heard this voice.
 In Egypt, the captive Israelites heard it and cried out.

-When Israel was in captivity in Babylon they heard, and cried out for deliverance.
+When Israel was in captivity in Babylon they heard it and cried out for deliverance.

 Then it happened, in response to the cry, the Deliverer appeared